-- stype qualifies the display of user symbols so that only variables of special user program type stype are displayed.
-ARRAY, RECORD, PROCEDURE, and LABEL are all stype variables. - module-name names a specific module whose public symbols are to be listed.
-The current module is used when module-name is not specified. - LINE displays the line numbers of executable statements.
-These line numbers are generated at compile time.
+stype qualifies the display of user symbols so that only

+variables of special user program type stype are displayed.
+ARRAY, RECORD, PROCEDURE, and module-name names a specific module whose public symbols are to be listed.
+The current module is used when module-name is not specified.